openresty/lua-resty-core/lib/ngx/process.md

 **context:** *init_by_lua&#42;*

-Enable the privileged agent process in Nginx.
+Enables the privileged agent process in Nginx.

 In case of failures, returns `nil` and a string describing the error.